mu-semtech/mu-project/TUTORIALS.md

 #### Expanding our mail handling microservice

 We need to notify the delta-notifier of the existence of our mail handling service.
-To do this we replace the `config/delta/rules.js` file to send any deltas for subjects of `rdf:type` `example:Mail` to the mail service:
+To do this we replace the `config/delta/rules.js` file to send any deltas for subjects of `rdf:type` `example:Mail` to the mail service.
+Importantly, with `ignoreFromSelf`, we ask to not receive deltas from our own changes, which means the mail-service will only be notified of changes made by other services, such as `mu-cl-resources`, so we don't try to send emails that have been pulled from the mailbox:

 ```js
 export default [